Factors of 104

 Prime Factorization of 104

-The prime factorization of 104 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 104 are 2, 2, 2, 13.
+Prime factorization of 104 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 104 by the smallest possible prime numbers, we get 2, 2, 2, 13.
 Therefore, the prime factorization of 104 is 2^3 × 13.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 104: